jwinder/music-notes/guitar-key-pattern.md

 |---|----|----|----|---|----|------|
 | F | Gm | Am | B♭ | C | Dm | Edim |

-## Finding the major scale chords
+## Finding the major scale chords on the guitar

-Here is a major scale pattern on the low E and A strings, given a root note R:
+Here is a general form for a major scale pattern on the low E and A strings, given a root note R.

 | E | A |
 |---|---|